Economic Development and Business Development Expenditures

 The 1995 Legislature adopted some refinements to the planning and budgeting system.
 In 1996, the Governor’s Office issued Vision Texas: The Statewide Strategic Planning Elements for Texas State Government, containing goals for major service areas in state government and benchmarks that measure progress toward the statewide goals.
 Since then, although the statewide goals have been essentially the same each biennium, the benchmarks have been revised slightly over time.
 The most recent list of statewide goals and benchmarks contains eight functional area goals and 155 state-level benchmarks.

 Since the 1998-99 biennium, Texas state agencies have been required to link each budget strategy in their appropriation requests to at least one of the statewide goals, state-level benchmarks and 38 service categories.
 A service category is a group of similar strategies cutting across agency lines, such as “Higher Education Instruction” and “Mental Health.”

-Senate Bill 275 requires the Comptroller’s office to provide expenditure data for the statewide goal of economic development and for the statewide service category of business development for fiscal 2006-10.
+SB275 requires the Comptroller’s office to provide expenditure data for the statewide goal of economic development and for the statewide service category of business development for the 2004 through 2008 fiscal years.

 Statewide Goal: Economic Development

 - Number of new jobs announced as a result of the Texas Enterprise Fund

 - Amount of capital investment made in Texas as a results of grants provided through the Texas Enterprise Fund